valzzu/ml_mods/ml_alg/README.md

 * **World pull permission:** shows if player pulling is allowed in this world.
 * **Reset manipulated pose:** reset manipulated pose if `Preserve manipulated pose` option is enabled.
 * **Disallow manipulation for everyone in room:** remove manipulation from everyone in room.
+* **Allow manipulation for everyone in room:** remove manipulation from everyone in room.
+* **Allow manipulation for friends in room:** add manipulation for friends in room.

 ## Functionality
 To succesfully grab your limbs remote player should place his hand near your avatar bone and hold fist gesture (applied for desktop and VR).